GamaPintoLab/web/content/authors/mhcarvalho/_index.md

     url: 'https://bioisi.pt/'

 # Short bio (displayed in user profile at end of posts)
 bio: Scientist and Mentor.
-Academic.
+Everything RNA and transcriptomics.

 interests:
   - microRNA biogenesis and regulatory processes